View Nepal in Detail

 1. Advance Payment & Booking Confirmation

-• A 30% down payment of the total trip cost is required to reserve your spot.
+A 25% down payment of the total trip cost is required to reserve your spot.
+The remaining amount can be paid when you get to Kathmandu.

-• Another option is to pay the full amount up front.
+Another option is to pay the full amount up front.

 • The reservation fee

-• A digital version of your passport
+• A digital copy of your passport

 • Extra information that is needed, such as an emergency contact or travel insurance information.